thegreenwebfoundation/carbon-txt-validator/docs/runbook.md

 We use a tweaked version of this playbook ourselves.
 It assumes you have a dedicated user set up to run the service running on a linux server, called `YOUR_USER`, and sets up a folder structure to run the service, using the tool `uv` to run the latest published version of the package.

-Referring to a config file accessible in the folder structure.
+It refers to a django config file accessible in the same folder as where the command is run.

 It also sets up a systemd service to run the service behind a reverse proxy server like Nginx or Caddy (in our case, we use Caddy).
 Systemd handles restarts and failures, and collects logs to be sent to a centralised logging server.

-This playbook is designed to be run from a developer's server, or by an internal github action in an separate "infrastructure" repository.
+This playbook is designed to be run from a developer's server, or as part of an internal github action in an separate "infrastructure" repository.

 ```yaml